Trump calls Putin to congratulate him on re-election victory

 "I had a call with President Putin and congratulated him on the victory, his electoral victory," Trump said on Tuesday, adding that they "will probably get together in the not-too-distant future."

 Trump made the phone call two days after Putin won the election on Sunday.
-The call also came hours after the Kremlin said it did not regard Trump’s failure to congratulate Putin as an unfriendly act.
+The call also came hours after the Kremlin said it did not regard Trump’s failure to congratulate Putin as an unfriendly act, Press TV wrote.

 Putin, who has been president or prime minister since 1999, won nearly 77 percent of the vote in Sunday’s presidential election.